carpit680/teleop_tongs/README.md

 ## ROS2 Integration

-If you want to try it out with ROS2, you can also run Teleop Tongs with simulation or real robot with Giraffe.
+If you want to try it out with ROS2, you can also run Teleop Tongs with simulation or a real robot with Giraffe.

-Follow the instructions from [Giraffe](https://github.com/carpit680/giraffe) repository to setup your robot.
+Follow the instructions from [Giraffe](https://github.com/carpit680/giraffe) repository to set up your robot.

-* Clone this ros2 branch of Teleop Tongs repository if you want to use ros2_control or raw_ros2 if you want to use topics.
+* Clone this ros2 branch of the  Teleop Tongs repository if you want to use ros2_control or raw_ros2 if you want to use topics.
     ```bash
     git clone https://github.com/carpit680/teleop_tongs.git -b ros2 # for ros2_control based communication to giraffe_driver with simulation or robot hardware.
     # OR
     git clone https://github.com/carpit680/teleop_tongs.git -b raw_ros2 # for topics based direct communication to giraffe_driver with only robot hardware.
     ```
-* Run Giraffe simulation or real robot depending on branch you chose above.
+* Run Giraffe simulation or a real robot depending on the branch you chose above.
 * Run `python3 dex_teleop.py` to start Teleop Tongs.